CARTing ‘Up And Out’ And Captain Kevin

 After his diagnosis, Kevin learned that in 1976 he was infected during experiment vaccinations in the military.
+Documented.
+Proven.
+A. Fact.

 Captain Kevin Drue Donnelly passionately spent day and night researching, assisting veterans, their families and medical researchers.
 He died suddenly, tragically alone.

-At my request, Kevin also helped veterans, family members, deaf, hard-of-hearing and court reporters (to include members of their families) each diagnosed with HCV.
+At my request, Kevin also helped veterans, family members, deaf, hard-of-hearing individuals and court reporters (and members of their families) each diagnosed with HCV.

-Kevin also worked to develop the first of Hepatitis C Support Forums and proved that the virus and other viruses are shared by pneumatic guns, which routinely shared the same needles with multiple soldiers and individuals.
+Captain Kevin documented and proved that the HCV, hep C, virus and other viruses are shared by pneumatic guns, which routinely shared the same needles with multiple soldiers and individuals.
 Depression is a side of effect of Hep C, and as many know, depression is an often misunderstood illness.

 Kevin designed a website that he and LeighAnn Vogel built to assist veterans, families, professionals and children of diagnosed individuals.
 Some of Kevin’s work may be accessed at http://www.geocities.com/hepvet/index.html